gbechtold/WooCommerceCartCounter/README.md

 ### From WordPress Admin

 1. Navigate to Plugins > Add New
-2. Search for "WooCommerce Cart Counter"
+2. Search for "Cart Counter for WooCommerce"
 3. Click "Install Now" and then "Activate"

 ### Manual Installation